paul910/ResearchNotes/README.md

 ## Potential in diffusion models

 Denoising diffusion models have emerged as a new generative paradigm for enhancing generative capabilities in the image domain.
-Diffusion models have been successful in various tasks, including image generation and molecular graph modeling.
+Diffusion models have been successful in various tasks, including image generation and molecular graph modeling

 ## Paradigms of diffusion models

 1. __Score Matching with Langevin Dynamics (SMLD):__ is a diffusion model that adds random noise to a data distribution and then reverses the diffusion process by learning the gradient of the data distribution.
 It uses a sequence of random Gaussian noises of incremental scales that can be modelled as $q_\sigma (\tilde{x}|x) = \mathcal{N}(\tilde{x}|x,\sigma^{2}I)$

 2. __Denoising Diffusion Probabilistic Model (DDPM):__ is a model that uses two parameterized Markov chains to gradually perturb raw data distribution to converge to the standard Gaussian distribution, and then recover the unperturbed data distribution.
-The forward chain diffuses the data with predefined noise, while the reverse chain trains a parameterized Gaussian transition kernel to reconstruct the desired samples from the noise.
+The forward chain diffuses the data with predefined noise, while the reverse chain trains a parameterized Gaussian transition kernel to reconstruct the desired samples from the noise

 3. __Score-based Generative Model (SGM):__ is a method for generating new samples using a diffusion process represented by stochastic differential equations (SDEs).
-It unifies Score Matching Langevin Dynamics (SMLD) and Denoising Diffusion Probabilistic Models (DDPM) into a continuous version by modeling the diffusion process in continuous time steps with a standard Wiener process.
+It unifies Score Matching Langevin Dynamics (SMLD) and Denoising Diffusion Probabilistic Models (DDPM) into a continuous version by modeling the diffusion process in continuous time steps with a standard Wiener process

 ### Pradigms on graphs
 1. __SMLD:__ EDP-GNN: This is a score matching-based diffusion method for undirected graph generation.
 It models symmetric adjacency matrices with different scales of Gaussian noise added to the upper triangular segment using neural networks.
-It employs a multi-channel GNN layer to obtain node features with a message-passing mechanism and an MLP output layer including a noise-conditioned term.
+It employs a multi-channel GNN layer to obtain node features with a message-passing mechanism and an MLP output layer including a noise-conditioned term

     ConfGF: This model adapts SMLD-based diffusion work to molecular confirmation generation.
-Instead of generating adjacency matrices like EDP-GNN, ConfGF focuses on generating atomic coordinates (node feature) R given the molecular graph G. It maps a set of atomic coordinates to a set of interatomic distances l and learns the score function of interatomic distance distributions.
+Instead of generating adjacency matrices like EDP-GNN, ConfGF focuses on generating atomic coordinates (node feature) R given the molecular graph G. It maps a set of atomic coordinates to a set of interatomic distances l and learns the score function of interatomic distance distributions

 2. __DDPM:__ This category of models focuses on designing appropriate transition kernels of the Markov chain for denoising diffusion probabilistic models on graphs.
-Examples include Haefeli et al.'s denoising diffusion kernel, DiGress (which extends the DDPM algorithm to generate graphs with categorical node and edge attributes), E(3) Equivariant Diffusion Model (EDMs), Equivariant Energy-Guided SDE (EEGSDE), MDM, and GRAPHARM.
+Examples include Haefeli et al.'s denoising diffusion kernel, DiGress (which extends the DDPM algorithm to generate graphs with categorical node and edge attributes), E(3) Equivariant Diffusion Model (EDMs), Equivariant Energy-Guided SDE (EEGSDE), MDM, and GRAPHARM

 3. __SGM:__ These models aim to overcome the limitations of EDP-GNN by using continuous-time SDE systems to model the diffusion process over nodes and edges simultaneously.
 GDSS is one such model that proposes a continuous-time SDE system and introduces a reverse-time SDE system for nodes and edges.
-Other models in this category include Graph Spectral Diffusion Model (GSDM), which performs low-rank Gaussian noise insertion, and SGGM, which introduces a latent-based generative framework on the graph.
+Other models in this category include Graph Spectral Diffusion Model (GSDM), which performs low-rank Gaussian noise insertion, and SGGM, which introduces a latent-based generative framework on the graph

 ## Summary

 Recommend use for generating large graphs is the Score-based Generative Model (SGM).

 1. SGM generalizes the diffusion steps into a continuous scenario, making it more flexible and suitable for large graphs.
-The continuous-time SDE system used in SGM allows for efficient and accurate modeling of the diffusion process.
+The continuous-time SDE system used in SGM allows for efficient and accurate modeling of the diffusion process

 2. GDSS, an implementation of SGM, proposes a continuous-time SDE system to model the diffusion process over nodes and edges simultaneously.
-This approach can handle both the adjacency matrix and node features, making it well-suited for generating large graphs with complex structures.
+This approach can handle both the adjacency matrix and node features, making it well-suited for generating large graphs with complex structures

 3. SGM also unifies SMLD and DDPM into a continuous version, allowing you to leverage the benefits of both paradigms while overcoming their limitations